json-schema-org/website/pages/overview/what-is-jsonschema.md

 section: docs
 title: What is JSON Schema?
 ---
-JSON Schema is a declarative language for annotating and validating JSON instances' structure, constraints, and data types.
-It provides a way to standardize and define expectations for JSON data.
+> JSON Schema is a declarative language for defining structure, constraints, and data types for JSON data.
 <br/>